What Is a Social Robot?

 The Future of Social Robots

-Design — think tracking eyeballs on self-driving cars — will be one key to improving human-robot interaction through common human-like indicators we’re already familiar with, which will not only increase safety, but also help when it comes to managing human expectations of robots.
+Design will be one key to improving human-robot interaction through common human-like indicators we’re already familiar with, which will not only increase safety, but also help when it comes to managing human expectations of robots.

 “If you make your robot look like a human-like cartoon character, then you kind of expect that it has child-like behaviors and interaction ability,” Porter said.
 “That expectation could be quite hard to achieve, because children are unique and funny and creative, and trying to endow all that into a robot can be very hard.”

-When it comes to AI, Kernbaum believes it’s important to consider what artificial intelligence — and the robotic platforms we ultimately house it in — can do better than humans given their tremendous access to data.
+Kernbaum also believes it’s important to consider what artificial intelligence — and the robotic platforms we ultimately house it in — can do better than humans given their tremendous access to data.
 “I’m not worried about them taking our jobs,” Kernbaum said.
 “But there are going to be things that they’re better at and maybe we want to focus on those.”

-Today, AI-powered social robots are showing promise when it comes to working as personalized learning and support tools for children and older adults.
-But like in other areas of robotics, it’s not that social robots are always able to perform a specific task better than a human counterpart, it’s that they are able to do so consistently — something we’re not able to do, given the everyday struggles of being a human.
+AI-powered social robots are showing promise when it comes to working as personalized learning and support tools in situations like helping children learn a second language and building communication skills among kids with autism.
+But like in other areas of robotics, it’s not that social robots are always able to perform a specific task better than a human counterpart, it’s that they are able to do so consistently.